joomla/accessibility/docs/tutorials/understanding-disability.md

 The table below shows the percentage of different types of disability on the example of USA.
 As we can see the largest group of disability is learning disability.
 It affects nearly half of USA population.
-We do not expect much difference in Europe.
 The next one is motor impairment – strightly connected with only-keyboard users.

 | Disability types | Frequency |
 | --- | --- |